IAreKyleW00t/slsa-verifier/actions/installer/README.md

 See https://github.com/slsa-framework/slsa-verifier/releases for the list of available `slsa-verifier` releases.
 Only versions greater or equal to 2.0.1 are supported.

-This action requires using GitHub-provided Linux runners.
+This action supports GitHub-provided Windows, Linux, and macOS runners.